 She stared in the mirror as she got dressed,

 one way street of her past.
 There it all was, back

 The self-scrutiny Duffy presents, ‘stared in the mirror’ connects with the theme of the female body.
-Hyper aware of how she comes across, the Map-Woman scrutinizes her own body.
+Hyper-aware of how she comes across, the Map-Woman scrutinizes her own body.
 The image of ‘both arms raised over her head’ seems almost like surrender.
 It seems that she is beginning to give up on her dreams of change, giving in to her inescapable identity.

 The ‘fuzz of woodland… under each arm’ represents armpit hair.
 This image could be interpreted polysemously within the text.
 Although some argue that it means she has stopped caring about her body, I would argue that this is an overly British analysis.
-Considering she has traveled all over the world trying to escape her identity, she would be familiar with the customs of many countries.
+Considering she has travelled all over the world trying to escape her identity, she would be familiar with the customs of many countries.
 Indeed, in other parts of the world, it is not traditional for women to shave, Duffy’s Map-Woman embracing this custom.
 Moreover, the rejection of shaving ties in with the 21st Century feminist movement, many women not following the stereotypes built on patriarchal assumptions.

 She is familiar with her body, it ‘was certain’.
-The use of end stop following this phrase further compounds the assurance of these words, ‘certain’ having metrical emphasis.
+The use of an end stop following this phrase further compounds the assurance of these words, ‘certain’ having metrical emphasis.
 Her body, represented through the semantics of the map, ‘cul-de-sac, stile, back road, high road’ is familiar to her – she knows it well.
 Here, Duffy strays from elusive language, directly naming her body as a ‘one-way street of her past’.
-Identity, memory, and the body all culminating in this phrase.
+Identity, memory, and the body all culminate in this phrase.

 to front in the glass.
 She piled on linen, satin, silk,